Skip to Content

 Massachusetts Transitional Aid to Families with Dependent Children (TAFDC)

-Massachusetts’ Transitional Aid to Families with Dependent Children (TAFDC) Program provides temporary cash assistance to families with children and pregnant women with little or no assets or income.
+Massachusetts’ Transitional Aid to Families with Dependent Children (TAFDC) Program provides temporary cash assistance to families with children and pregnant women with limited income and resources.

-Massachusetts has one of the shortest TANF time limits nationally.
-TAFDC recipients may only receive a total of 24 months of TAFDC benefits in a 5-year period.
+Massachusetts has one of the shortest TANF time limits nationwide.
+Recipients may only receive a total of 24 months of benefits within a 5-year period.

 How much money do I get for cash assistance in Massachusetts?

-In Massachusetts, TAFDC benefits vary by household size, income, and housing situation.
-For example, a family of three with little or no income may receive up to $783 per month, plus a $40 monthly housing allowance if they live in private, unsubsidized housing.
+In Massachusetts, TAFDC benefits vary by household size, countable income, and housing type.
+For example, a family of three with little or no income may receive up to $783 per month, plus an extra $40 monthly housing allowance if they live in private, unsubsidized housing.

 Household SizePayment